hbctraining/main/registrations/AllFunders_scRNAseq_adv_topics.md

 # Advanced topics in Single-cell RNA-seq workshop (2025)

-*Note: In 2024 and 2025, some workshops will be taught in person and others will be online via Zoom.*
+*Note: Some HBC workshops are taught in person and others are online via Zoom.
+Please take note for scheduling purposes!*

 ### **Workshop dates and times:**